lidofinance/jumpgates/README.md

 $ pip3 install -r requirements.txt
 ```

+Note!
+The bulk installation may fail due to incompatible version of the `websockets` package.
+In this case, try installing the packages one by one.

 #### Step 4.
 Specify your Infura project id.

 Replace `%YOUR-INFURA-PROJECT-ID%` below with your actual project id.
 Learn more about [Infura](https://infura.io/).